membraneframework/membrane_rtmp_plugin/README.md

 ```bash
 ffmpeg -re -i test/fixtures/testsrc.flv -f flv -c:v copy -c:a copy rtmp://localhost:1935/app/stream_key
 ```
+When the script terminates, the `testsrc` content should be available in the `received.flv` file.

 ### RTMP receive with standalone RTMP server